-As of December 31, 2020, we were party to employment agreements or offer letters with our named executive officers.
-A detailed description of the applicable severance provisions contained in our named executive officer's employment agreements for 2020 is described in "Executive Compensation Arrangements" below.
+As of December 31, 2021, we were party to employment agreements or offer letters with our named executive officers.
+A detailed description of the applicable severance provisions contained in our named executive officer's employment agreements for 2021 is described in "Executive Compensation Arrangements" below.

 On February 25, 2021, our compensation committee approved the Executive Severance Plan, under the terms of which our senior executives, including our named executive officers, may receive severance benefits in connection with certain terminations of employment.
+On March 28, 2022, our compensation committee approved an amendment to the Executive Severance Plan updating the list of covered employees to reflect our current named executive officers and other senior executives.
 The terms of the Executive Severance Plan supersede prior agreements and offer letters except as otherwise noted in the Executive Severance Plan.